My Review on Advanced Windows Exploitation course by Offensive Security

 For the past few months, I have been preparing for the Advanced Windows Exploitation (AWE) training at one of Asia’s most popular hacker conferences, Black Hat Asia 2019.
 AWE is one of the training organized by Offensive Security LLC, a Kali Linux distro maker (formerly Backtrack) and the Exploit-DB website (www.exploit-db.com).

-Alexandru ‘sickness’ Uivalvi explained very good material using a case study of a vulnerable Windows driver and exploited them under a least privileged user.
-The ultimate goal of the exploitation is to gain access to NT AUTHORITY\SYSTEM.
+On the fourth day, we learned about how memory paging works in Intel processors, Supervisor Mode Execution Prevention (SMEP), how token privileges work, and their relationship with kernel exploitation.
+Alexandru ‘sickness’ Uivalvi presented a detailed case study of a vulnerable Windows driver and demonstrated how to exploit it under a least privileged user.
+The ultimate goal of the exploitation was to gain access to NT AUTHORITY\SYSTEM.

 Pre-Exam Preparation